rishikaarya/ELK_Stack_Dashboard/README.md

 **Insights:** The chart shows fluctuations in maximum and minimum temperatures over time.
 Maximum temperatures consistently peak above 100°F, while minimum temperatures range between 70°F and 90°F. The variations indicate significant thermal oscillations, likely driven by environmental and meteorological factors

-9. What is the average UV index for each UV description category?
+9. What is the count of UV index for each UV description category?

-**Average UV index by UV description**
+**Count of UV index by UV description**

 ![WhatsApp Image 2024-12-16 at 11 39 52 PM-11](https://github.com/user-attachments/assets/8adb72bc-82e6-44f5-90be-868969e042a2)